sundeepk1/tagalong-page/content/post/understanding-DevOps-SRE-SysAdministrators.md

 ## What is DevOps?
 DevOps has different connotations to different people.
 The most common understanding is that it is a portmanteau of “Development” and “Operations”, hence DevOps.
 For evangelists, DevOps is a culture and a transformation.
 For some engineers, DevOps is a set of agile tools and techniques.
 For managers, DevOps is probably a methodology.
 For other people it is just a buzzword and for recruiters, DevOps is a job role.
 Every organization has their own understanding and culture around DevOps.

-TTo start with, we have to understand that DevOps is not all about Tools, Automation or a team or a person who does DevOps or about the developer who is developing the software product.
+To start with, we have to understand that DevOps is not all about Tools, Automation or a team or a person who does DevOps or about the developer who is developing the software product.
 Let’s deconstruct DevOps.
 In order to understand DevOps, it's principles and values delivered, we need to have a general idea about Software development lifecycle (SDLC).

 Traditionally, Software is developed by developers and then handed over to the Operations team for deploying it to the production environment.
 There are some well known software methodology for developing software - Waterfall and Agile.
 For now, understand that the waterfall model is a time consuming methodology whereas Agile is a faster way of developing software and has become very popular in the recent decades.I will have a post later on this topic - “Software development methodology”.